ioBroker/create-adapter/docs/updates/20230507_update_minimum_node.md

-# Update `packages.json` to refelct minimum node version required
+# Update package configuration to reflect minimum Node.js version required

-As node 14 is EOL and node 20 is already available, new adapters should support either node 16, 18 or 20 as minimum version.
+As Node.js 14 is EOL and Node.js 20 is already available, new adapters should support either Node.js 16, 18 or 20 as minimum version.
+There are a few changes necessary in `package.json` to reflect this when upgrading an existing adapter.
-If you decide to increase the minimum node version your adapter requires, edit package.json and change the following line depending on the rrequired minimum node version:

-## `package.json`
+The `engines` field must specify the minimum version:

 ```diff
   "engines": {